nicktelindert/SpaceTrading/README.md

 - marketvalue calculations should be based on planet markets
 - round marketvalue - prio 1
 - Add clone function to ship - prio 1
+- Diffent planet image using planet name for PNG
+- Implement artwork for ship selection

 ## In Progress
 - A reactive webapp implementing the game(Basic game implementation is done)
 - Create basic html/css interface(CSS needs to be optimized)

 ## Todo
-- Implement artwork for ship selection
-- Diffent planet image using planet name for PNG
+- Add css to show when a ship is selected
+- css to show when a button is clicked

 ### Future ideas
 - Add scenario mechanism
 - Add space sounds
+- Planet profiles
--
+- Animations

 ## Technical notes